unyt-org/uix/docs/manual/01 Getting Started.md

 ```

 ## UIX Project Architecture
-UIX projects combine frontend and backend source code with other resources into a single code base.
+A UIX project combines frontend and backend source code with other resources into a single code base.

 ```
 .